Earth Justice Vest

 Description

-Layered alongside is a round hand-painted patch reading DON’T REPENT JUST TRY TO SURVIVE THE FUTURE MAYBE IN TIME WE WILL PROSPER, paired with a removable pink ribbon and an original 2004 “I Support the Sitters – Red Hill Valley” button, referencing the Hamilton-based land and environmental protection action of that year.
+Additional elements include a hand-painted round text patch reading DON’T REPENT JUST TRY TO SURVIVE THE FUTURE MAYBE IN TIME WE WILL PROSPER, a removable pink ribbon, and an original 2004 “I Support the Sitters – Red Hill Valley” pin referencing the Hamilton-based environmental action opposing highway expansion through protected land.

-Quilted vest remade with hand-applied patches, activist ephemera, and folk-symbol appliqué.
+Quilted nylon vest remade with hand-applied patches, activist ephemera, and stitched textile interventions.

 Category: Remade